 The SR950 was designed for high performing and demanding workloads.
-The SR950 supports the highest and fastest Intel Xeon Scalable processers in 4 socket or 8 socket configuration.
-The Lenovo ThinkSystem SR950 server currently holds 77 Performance World Records as of September 14, 2018.
+The SR950 supports the highest and fastest second-generation Intel Xeon Scalable processors in 4 socket or 8 socket configuration.
+The Lenovo ThinkSystem servers currently hold 85 performance world records on the new Intel processors, of which 45 are on the SR950 alone.
 The SR950 holds far and above more world records than and other competitive server.
-These World Records are in areas such as Business Processing, Big Data Analytics and Infrastructure Virtualization
+These world records are in areas such as Business Processing, Big Data Analytics and Infrastructure Virtualization

-Read about the 77 world records held by the ThinkSystem SR950.
+Read about the 85 new world records held by the ThinkSystem Servers.

 2. Highest Memory & Virtualization Capability

 A server with In-memory computing allows the processing of tremendous quantities of data in main memory to provide immediate results from analysis and transaction.
 The data is available for processing or analysis immediately after it is created.

 Strong virtualization capabilities create a more dynamic and fluid environment in which compute capacity can be treated as a resource pool, protecting application service levels and improving agility and responsiveness to business needs.
 Importantly, virtualization isolates workloads so that they do not interfere with one another.

 The SR950 supports up to 12TB of memory in a 4 socket configuration and up to 24TB in an 8 socket configuration.
 This massive amount of memory enables the SR950 to support in memory intensive workloads and implement large virtual machines or run very large in-memory databases without compromise such as SAP HANA.